dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/GetStarted.md

   class="AppCommand">splice&gt;</span> command line interpreter, see [the Command Line Reference Manual](cmdlineref_intro.html), which includes information about and examples of all supported commands.
-* This documentation includes a number of [other tutorials](tutorials_intro.html) to help you become proficient with Splice Machine.

 </div>
 </section>